wp-plugins/skt-nurcaptcha/readme.txt

 == Changelog ==

+= 3.0.0 =
+* Added: StopForumSpam and BotScout databases assessment for extra security.
 = 2.4.7 =
 * Added: user customization of reCAPTCHA strings.
 * Improved: better UI to choose native language for reCAPTCHA.